 1.7 Formentor Beach, The Sierra de Tramuntana’s Sand Dunes

-You can enjoy lovely scenery since a grove of pine trees lines the back side of the beach.
+You can enjoy lovely scenery since a pine tree grove lines the beach’s backside.
 The trees also partially shade sections of the beach.
-There are lifeguards, restrooms, locker rooms, and even a few cafes and restaurants.

-Drive to the Faro de Capdepera.
-It is the island’s easternmost lighthouse.
-Also after spending the day at the beach, you can enjoy the beauty and of a stunning sunset here.
+Also, after spending the day at the beach, you can enjoy the beauty of a stunning sunset here.

 1.8 Magaluf

-One can experience a lot of services here with the beach and water kept clean.
-People can spend the day at the beach club that has exclusive private sections to enjoy.
+One can experience many services here with the beach and water kept clean.
+People can spend the day at the beach club with exclusive private sections.
 Beach chairs and umbrellas can also be hired.
-A waiter service is also there to assist you.
+A server service is also there to assist you.

 1.9 Sa Calobra

-in Sa Calobra, you can also see a pebbly beach with blue water that is filled with marine life.
-High, rugged cliffs and rock walls encircle the shore.
-It is located at the mouth of the UNESCO World Heritage Cultural Landscape Site also known as Torrent de Pareis.
+It is located at the mouth of the UNESCO World Heritage Cultural Landscape Site, Torrent de Pareis.
 Hikers and cyclists like the canyon as a destination.

 1.10 Cala Pi